MicrosoftDocs/iis-docs/iis/manage/configuring-security/using-encryption-to-protect-passwords.md

     [![](using-encryption-to-protect-passwords/_static/image2.jpg)](using-encryption-to-protect-passwords/_static/image1.jpg)
 6. Repeat previous steps but this time use the name **AppPool2**.
-7. You now see the following screen within the IIS Manager:
+7. You now see the following screen within the IIS
     [![](using-encryption-to-protect-passwords/_static/image4.jpg)](using-encryption-to-protect-passwords/_static/image3.jpg)
 8. Notice how the identity for both **AppPool1** and **AppPool2** are **NetworkService**.
 We will change this to be the accounts we created earlier by right clicking **AppPool1** and then selecting **Advanced Settings**
 9. Under the title **Process Model**: